Herbert Schultze: Knight's Cross

-In January 1940 B-Dienst intercepted British naval signals suggesting Ark Royal was a en route through the English Channel.
+In January 1940 B-Dienst intercepted British naval signals suggesting Ark Royal was en route through the English Channel.
 Schultze was ordered to take up position at the Western end with two other boats—U-26 and U-37—and sink her.
 They were ordered to take up their stations on 12 February.
 Schultze, believing the other boats were joining him to attack a convoy he was shadowing, decided to stay with the convoy and ignored the orders of Befehlshaber der U-Boote (BdU).
 He proceeded to expend all but one torpedo and missed the carrier which docked in Portsmouth unmolested.
 Schultze received a mild reprimand by Dönitz.
-Schultze's fourth patrol yielded four more ships from 10–17 February 1940.
+Schultze's fourth patrol yielded four more ships from 10 to 17 February 1940.
 Two Dutch ships and one Finnish ship accompanied the Sultan Star, sunk on 14 February 1940.
 Schultze was awarded the Knight's Cross of the Iron Cross for his successes on 2 March.
 He had sunk of shipping.

 On 9 April 1940 the Kriegsmarine executed Operation Weserübung.
 In support of the invasions of Norway and Denmark U-48 carried out combat operations against warships.
 On 14 April Schultze attacked the battleship Warspite but the torpedoes failed.
 U-25 made attacks against the battleship in Vestfjorden without success, and probably due to torpedo failure.
 In a third attack, U-47 commanded by Günther Prien attempted to sink the battleship but failed for the same reason.
 The widespread mechanical failures of torpedoes at this stage of the war threatened morale.
 Detailed reports were made to Dönitz.
 On 20 May 1940 Schultze handed command of U-48 over to Hans Rudolf Rösing due to illness stemming from a stomach and kidney disorder.
 Schultze was sent to a naval hospital to recuperate.
 From October 1940 Schultze became part of the naval staff of the 7th U-boat Flotilla, at St Nazaire, in France.

 On 17 December 1940 Schultze resumed command of U-48, relieving Heinrich Bleichrodt.
 His resumption of combat operations coincided with the period known as the "First Happy Time."
 In the midst of his next patrol—6 February 1941—Hitler issued Directive 23.
 The order singled out the British sea lanes as a priority target for the navy and Luftwaffe.